jordynplotnik/nu-ds-bootcamp/README.md

 # Repository for Northwestern Data Science Bootcamp

-This repository is used to store files for Northwestern University's DS Bootcamp.
+This repository is used to store files for Northwestern University's Data Science Bootcamp.
 This repository has many examples to demonstrate my skills in the following areas:

 1. Employ statistical analysis to model, predict, and forecast trends
 2. Build VBA scripts in Excel to automate manual processes